-Since the prototype, CSSconf US, was started by Nicole Sullivan in 2013, the CSSconf family has expanded around the globe.
-CSSconf US in New York and CSSconf EU in Berlin are going into their 4th year.
-CSSconf Australia in Melbourne, CSSconf Asia in Singapore, and CSSconf Oakland debuted in 2014.
-In 2016, CSSconfs in Budapest, Oslo, and Buenos Aires joined.
+Since the prototype, CSSconf US, was started by Nicole Sullivan in 2013, and shortly after CSSconf EU joined, the CSSconf family has expanded around the globe.
 All CSSconf event organizer teams share the vision of an international, diverse and creative CSS community, for which the CSSconf series offers a platform to meet, collaborate, share knowledge and build friendships.

 CSSconf is a a loose federation of designers and developers who share a passion for CSS, and believe its community deserves its own conference event series.
 We strive to bring the most prolific CSS speakers on stage as well as upcoming talent, all with the goal of discussing cutting-edge techniques and tools and sharing knowledge about CSS.

 We don’t believe that one model or process fits all communities, in fact we are big advocates of locally run events driven by passionate individuals dedicated to the community.

 We have three rules for starting an event using the name CSSconf.
 They are rather simple, but critical to how we operate: